 Don’t Forget Your Head and Extremities

-One thing you have to know about the cold is that your hands, head, and feet will be much more vulnerable than your body.
-These areas have more difficulty retaining heat, so you will have to be extra careful.
+Hands, head, and feet have more difficulty retaining heat, so you will have to be extra careful.

 Let’s start with your feet.
 Feet can freeze very quickly if they’re not protected, especially if they get wet, and you will get a lot of wet snow in Minnesota.
 So, you have to make sure that you invest in good boots with water protection.
 You also need to invest in some good, thick socks.

-When it comes to the hands, mittens will be better than gloves.
+When it comes to the hands, mittens are better than gloves.
 This is because they will give you some of that extra body heat.
 You can invest in gloves too, just make sure that they're made from a wind-resistant material, or your hands will freeze.

-What you wear on your head will depend on how harsh the winds are for the day.
+How strong the wind is will determine what you wear on your head.
 The wind is what will get you freezing faster than anything, so you will need a good heavy scarf to protect you from wind gusts.
 You should also get a nice hat like a knitted toque, bomber hat, or bucket hat if you want to go extra stylish.

 Get a Fireplace

-If your home doesn't have a fireplace, you should consider getting one.
+Try to get one fireplace at you home.
 You will learn to love staying inside once you get to the state, and nothing will make your home more comfortable during snowy winter nights than a nice wood fire.
-You can also go with electric or gas-powered fireplaces if you want.
-Not only will it give your home a sense of rustic charm, but it will allow you to cut your light bills.
+You can also choose fireplaces that run on electricity or gas if you want.

 Get Into Cocooning

-Speaking of staying inside, you should start looking at ways to make your interior more inviting and fun to be in.
+You should start thinking of ways to make your home more fun and inviting.
 Invest in plush fabrics and protect the interior from the cold with heavy curtains and a good heating system.
 Consider underfloor heating if you haven't already, and at least look into advanced ventilation and smart heating.

 Learn How to Enjoy Winter Sports

-Minnesota is a great place to live, and you will love it there once you get used to it.
-If you want to enjoy this coming winter there, follow our tips, and start asking questions to people already living in the state.
+If you want to enjoy this coming winter there, follow our tips and start asking questions to people already living in the state.